-1. The Inspection and Evaluation Division (IED) of the Office of Internal Oversight Services identified the political affairs component in peacekeeping missions for a thematic evaluation based on a risk assessment conducted in 2019 to identify United Nations peacekeeping evaluation priorities for 2020-21.
+1. The Inspection and Evaluation Division of the Office of Internal Oversight Services identified the political affairs component of peacekeeping missions for a thematic evaluation, based on a risk assessment conducted in 2019 to identify United Nations peacekeeping evaluation priorities for 2020-2021.

-2. The overall objective of this thematic evaluation was to determine, as systematically and objectively as possible, the relevance, efficiency and effectiveness of political affairs components in peacekeeping missions.
-It focuses specifically on two intermediate political affairs outcomes - the establishment of peace agreements and achievement of political dialogue.
-The evaluation had a two-fold purpose, supporting both accountability and learning.
-The evaluation conforms with the norms and standards for evaluation in the United Nations System.
+2. The overall objective of the thematic evaluation was to determine, as systematically and objectively as possible, the relevance, efficiency and effectiveness of political affairs components in peacekeeping missions.
+It was focused specifically on two intermediate political affairs outcomes: the establishment of peace agreements and achievement of political dialogue.
+The evaluation had a twofold purpose, supporting both accountability and learning.
+The evaluation conforms with the norms and standards for evaluation in the United Nations system.

-3. Management comments were sought on the draft report from the peacekeeping missions, and Department of Peace Operations (DPO), and considered in the final report.
-They are included in Annex II.
+3. Management comments were sought on the draft report from the peacekeeping missions and the Department of Peace Operations, and taken into consideration for the final report.
+They are included in annex II.